 Group therapy: During group therapy sessions, individuals who are working to recover from fentanyl addiction can interact with a small group of other people who are in a similar situation.
 Group sessions are opportunities for sharing insights, learning from the experiences of others, practicing healthy communication skills, and gaining a greater understanding of important recovery-related topics.
 Groups at Western Pennsylvania Comprehensive Treatment Centers are safe and supportive environments that feature the guidance of trained and experienced professionals.

-Why Consider Treatment at Western Pennsylvania Comprehensive Treatment Centers
+Why Consider Western Pennsylvania Comprehensive Treatment Centers for Fentanyl Abuse

 It is difficult to overstate the devastation that can result from ongoing fentanyl abuse and untreated fentanyl addiction.
 Every time a person abuses this powerful opioid, he or she is at risk for overdose, which can be fatal.
 Individuals who survive may experience a wide range of devastating consequences including physical harm, psychological impairments, and socioeconomic damage.
 Fentanyl abuse has been associated with suppressed functioning of the immune system, gastrointestinal distress, and problems with both the heart and lungs.
 Individuals who engage in chronic fentanyl abuse may also experience paranoia, hallucinations and delusions, depression, and diminished cognition.